evangelosmeklis/theaihomepage/README.md

 2. Import the project in [Vercel](https://vercel.com)
 3. Deploy with one click - no environment variables needed!

-> ✅ **Note**: This app uses Reddit's RSS feeds which don't require authentication and work seamlessly on Vercel.
+> ✅ **Note**: Reddit posts are fetched client-side (from user browsers) to bypass Vercel IP blocks.
+This requires no configuration and provides a seamless experience!

 ### Other Platforms